 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Now there were six empty stone water jars there that are used for Jewish purification ceremonies.
 (Each one could hold over 70 litres.)

-OET-LVAnd six stone waterpots were lying there according_to the purification of_the Youdaiōns, having_room_for two or three measures each.
+OET-LV And six stone waterpots were lying there according_to the purification of_the Youdaiōns, having_room_for two or three measures each.

-SR-GNTἮσαν δὲ ἐκεῖ λίθιναι ὑδρίαι ἓξ κατὰ τὸν καθαρισμὸν τῶν Ἰουδαίων κείμεναι, χωροῦσαι ἀνὰ μετρητὰς δύο τρεῖς.
+SR-GNT Ἦσαν δὲ ἐκεῖ λίθιναι ὑδρίαι ἓξ κατὰ τὸν καθαρισμὸν τῶν Ἰουδαίων κείμεναι, χωροῦσαι ἀνὰ μετρητὰς δύο ἢ τρεῖς. ‡

-(Aʸsan de ekei lithinai hudriai hex kata ton katharismon tōn Youdaiōn keimenai, ⱪōrousai ana metraʸtas duo treis.)
+(Aʸsan de ekei lithinai hudriai hex kata ton katharismon tōn Youdaiōn keimenai, ⱪōrousai ana metraʸtas duo aʸ treis.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).